Camp Blanding Joint Training Center, Starke, FL

 Teams will consist of four (4) cadets and one (1) senior escort for supervision.
 Multi-squadron teams are not permitted.
 Teams are authorized to bring one (1) alternate with them to this event.
 This person shall provide logistical support to the team as directed by the team escort.
 Should a competition participant become injured or is taken ill, this individual can substitute for the affected team member.
 The Activity Director must approve all team substitutions.
 Once a substitution is made, the primary team member is no longer eligible to participate in the competition.

 The activity fee is $50 per team member ($250 for the team without an alternate member, $300 if an alternate is attending).
 The activity fee is paid through the Wing Banking System (preferred) or with cashiers check or money order ONLY (see mailing instructions on registration form).
-The activity fee covers billeting for Friday and Saturday night, all meals on Saturday, an activity t-shirt, challenge coin, and all event materials and logistical costs.
+The activity fee covers billeting for Friday and Saturday night, all meals on Saturday and Sunday, an activity t-shirt, challenge coin, and all event materials and logistical costs.

 Escorts are responsible for ensuring the online registration form (see the menu on the right) is filled out in its entirety.
 All required forms must be uploaded at the time of registration!